Quick Summary

 Lohri is celebrated as a mark of respect and recognition for the farmers and as a celebration of a bountiful and prosperous year of harvest.
 It is also celebrated to welcome the sun to the northern hemisphere.
 It is traditionally associated with harvesting rabi crops.

-The celebration of Lohri involves lighting a bonfire, doing parikrama of the bonfire, devoting puffed rice, jaggery, sesame seeds, popcorn, and coconut to the fire, and praying to the almighty for a prosperous New Year.
+The celebration of Lohri involves lighting a bonfire, doing parikrama of the bonfire, offering puffed rice, jaggery, sesame seeds, popcorn, and coconut to the fire, and praying to the almighty for a prosperous New Year.
 People also recite some antiquated mantras so they can feel the warmth of the sun during the chilly winter days.

-Lohri is primarily celebrated by Hindus and Sikhs, especially in the northern regions of India, including Punjab and Haryana.
+Lohri is primarily celebrated by both Hindus and Sikhs, especially in the northern regions of India, including Punjab and Haryana.
 It holds cultural and agricultural significance rather than being specific to a single religion.

 Chegg India does not ask for money to offer any opportunity with the company.
 We request you to be vigilant before sharing your personal and financial information with any third party.
 Beware of fraudulent activities claiming affiliation with our company and promising monetary rewards or benefits.
 Chegg India shall not be responsible for any losses resulting from such activities.